 For this reason, we recommend that you avoid low smoke point oils like olive oil, soybean oil, and corn oil for deep frying.

-The Importance of Fryer Recovery Times to Your Oil
+The Importance of Fryer Recovery Times for Your Oil

 No matter which oil you choose, one of the most important aspects of maximizing the life of your oil is to properly observe your fryer’s recovery time.
 Any time that you place food in your fryer, the temperature of the oil will immediately drop.
 If the food is simply refrigerated, the drop may not be as bad, but adding frozen food can make a significant impact on the oil temperature.